Realtor Attorney in Forsyth County

 - Flexible access through in-person or fully remote consultations for professionals working across the county.

-Common Legal Issues For Realtors
+Common Legal Issues for Realtors

 Contract questions are a frequent source of concern.
 A buyer or seller may interpret a provision differently than you do, or an addendum drafted in a hurry may not say exactly what everyone intended.
 Disagreements about inspection repairs, financing contingencies, closing dates, or earnest money can lead to threats of litigation or demands for commission changes.
 Even when you used approved forms, you may face questions about how they were completed.